 22. BASIC ARMY ROTC.
 Spring term.
 Credit 2 hours.
-M W 9 or 11, or T Th 8, 10, or 12; and leadership laboratory, T W or Th 2.
+M W 8, 10, or 12; or T Th 9 or 11; and leadership laboratory, T W or Th 2.
 Examinations to be announced.

-Two hours a week of classroom discussion and practical exercises in map and aerial photograph reading and basic small unit tactics: plus one hour in a leadership laboratory covering the school of the soldier and exercise of command.
+Two hours a week of classroom discussion and practical exercises in map and aerial photograph reading and basic small unit tactics; plus one hour in a leadership laboratory covering the school of the soldier and exercise of command.